joergkrause/mvccore2-webapi-ng-boilerplate/README.md

 Locate the connection strings in the *appsettings.json* file, one for the setup and one for each service runtime.

-This is an example for the sqllocaldb:
+This is an example for the *sqllocaldb*:

 ~~~
 "ConnectionStrings": {